|

 Kerkering,

-Meter and National Identity in Scott’, in The Poetics
+National Identity in Scott’, in The Poetics of National

-Traces Scott's splitting of poetic form and content
+Scott's splitting of poetic form and content along nationalist

 of Malachi Malagrowther.
 An earlier

-in Romanticism, Maternity and the Body Politic (Cambridge:
+and the Body Politic (Cambridge: Cambridge University Press,

-Argues that Scott presents mother love as overtly dangerous, a
+that Scott presents mother love as overtly dangerous, a manifestation

-manifestation of the pull of the local that threatens progress,
+of the pull of the local that threatens progress, enlightenment,

 Knight,